 So I’m standing surrounded by ladies intimate apparel and began to peruse what was on display.
 There were lacy bras complete with gel side fillets to emphasise the cleavage; giving less endowed girls that Holly Willoughbooby look I guess.
 There was a selection of bras that came with under-cup gel to lift the bosom and even some with gel-cups to give the illusion of a bigger breast.
 At £4.99, much cheaper than surgery.

 It was only when I’d spent several minutes moving from rack to rack, (no pun intended) that I noticed the sales assistant watching me.
-I nodded and smiled just CAM00018as ‘me Dutch’ exited the payment line and as I walked away she gave me a look that told me she didn’t think I was a pervert.
+I nodded and smiled just as ‘me Dutch’ exited the payment line and as I walked away she gave me a look that told me she didn’t think I was a pervert.

 It was that knowing look of someone convinced that I was a cross-dresser.